felixleopoldo/benchpress/docs/source/json_overview.rst

 For specific information about each element in the JSON file, see the documentation generated from the `JSON schema <https://github.com/felixleopoldo/benchpress/tree/master/docs/source/json_schema/config.md>`_.

-..  , see :numref:`maincats`.

-.. .. _maincats:
-.. .. figure:: _static/maincats_exp.png
-..     :width: 400

-..
-Main sections in :download:`config/sec6.1.json <../../config/sec6.1.json>`.

-.. * ``resources`` contains the available resources in terms of graphs, parameters, data and structure learning algorithms.
-.. * ``benchmark_setup`` defines the actual benchmarking setup, where the resourses are references by their corresponding ``id``.

 ``benchmark_setup``
 ********************